anuragshrestha/The-Crypto-Hub/README.md

 ## Welcome to my `The Crypto Hub` mobile app.

+Using this mobile app you can see the latest price of Crypto currencies and save them in your watch list.
+This app gives the updated and current price of cryptos, there price change in last one hour, one day and seven days indicating a red color if they went bearish and green color if they went bullish.

+# FrontedEnd and BackEnd stack used:
+I used React Native with typescript for the front end and creating user Interface and for backend i used firebase realtime DataBase for managing the cryptos data and user's watchlist data.

 # Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.